 Balance - December 31, 2018 6,554

 Disposal (2,120)

 Impairment charge (956)

 Currency translation adjustment (268)

 Balance - December 31, 2019 3,210

-Currency translation adjustment 146
+Currency translation adjustment 44

-Balance - March 31, 2020 3,356
+Balance - June 30, 2020 3,254

 The prospect of the long lead-time equipment being used in the future for the purpose for which it was purchased is considered remote.
 In late 2015, the Company engaged two specialist agents to broker the sale of the long lead-time equipment, and the equipment was transferred to assets held for sale on December 31, 2015.
-The agents' engagement is ongoing.
+Piecemeal sales of the equipment have completed since that time and the agents' engagement is ongoing.

 On October 18, 2019, RMGC concluded the sale of the remaining ball mill, excluding motors, for aggregate gross proceeds of US\$3.3 million (approximately \$4.3 million).

-The remaining long lead-time equipment comprises milling equipment, predominantly a SAG mill, together with a gearless motor drive and ball mill motors.
+The remaining long lead-time equipment consists of milling equipment, predominantly a SAG mill, together with a gearless motor drive and ball mill motors.
 These items are currently stored in warehouses in the port of Antwerp, Belgium.
-During the three-month period ended March 31, 2020, the value of the long lead-time equipment was assessed for indicators of impairment.
+During the three-month period ended June 30, 2020, the value of the long lead-time equipment was assessed for indicators of impairment.
 No further indicators of impairment were noted.